Error 803C0006 occurs when playing a video on Xbox 360

 You see the following error message when playing a video on your Xbox 360 console:

-The licence for this item is missing, corrupted or doesn't belong to the current Xbox Live profile.
-To restore the licence, sign in to Xbox Live with the profile that originally downloaded the item, then try again.
+The license for this item is missing, corrupted, or doesn't belong to the current Xbox Live profile.
+To restore the license, sign in to Xbox Live with the profile that originally downloaded the item, then try again.

-This may mean there’s no usable licence available for the video.
-The licence may be missing, expired or corrupted.
-Or, the licence may not belong to the current profile.
+This may mean there’s no usable license available for the video.
+The license may be missing, expired, or corrupted.
+Or, the license may not belong to the current profile.

 To resolve this issue, try one of the following solutions.